josephmisiti/awesome-machine-learning/README.md

 * [LingPipe](http://alias-i.com/lingpipe/index.html) - A tool kit for processing text using computational linguistics.
 * [ClearTK](https://code.google.com/p/cleartk/) - ClearTK provides a framework for developing statistical natural language processing (NLP) components in Java and is built on top of Apache UIMA.
 * [Apache cTAKES](http://ctakes.apache.org/) - Apache clinical Text Analysis and Knowledge Extraction System (cTAKES) is an open-source natural language processing system for information extraction from electronic medical record clinical free-text.
+* [ClearNLP](http://www.clearnlp.com) - The ClearNLP project provides software and resources for natural language processing.
+The project started at the Center for Computational Language and EducAtion Research, and is currently developed by the Center for Language and Information Research at Emory University.
+This project is under the Apache 2 license.

 <a name="java-general-purpose" />
 #### General-Purpose Machine Learning